Ancestral Instrument Method for Causal Inference without Complete Knowledge: Experiments

 \section{Experiments}

-The goal of the experiments is to evaluate the performance of \emph{AIViP} in obtaining the causal effect estimate $\hat{\beta}_{wy}$, especially, when $W$ and $Y$ have latent confounders.
-Five benchmark causal effect estimators are used in the comparison experiments, including: \begin{itemize} \item the IV.tetrad method in~\cite{silva2017learning}; \item some invalid some valid IV estimator (sisVIVE)~\cite{kang2016instrumental} \item two-stage least squares for standard IV (TSLS)~\cite{angrist1995two}, the most popular estimator; \item An extension of TSLS for conditional IV by conditioning on the set of all variables $\mathbf{X}\setminus\{S\}$ (TSLSCIV)~\cite{imbens2014instrumental}; \item causal random forest for IV regression (FIVR), with a given conditional IV $S$~\cite{athey2019generalized}. \end{itemize}
+The goal of the experiments is to evaluate the performance of \emph{AIViP} in obtaining the causal effect estimate $\hat{\beta}_{wy}$, especially, when there is a latent confounder between $W$ and $Y$.
+Five benchmark causal effect estimators are used in the comparison experiments, including the IV.tetrad in~\cite{silva2017learning}; some invalid some valid IV estimator (sisVIVE)~\cite{kang2016instrumental}; two-stage least squares for standard IV (TSLS)~\cite{angrist1995two}, the most popular estimator; An extension of TSLS for a conditional IV by conditioning on the set of all variables $\mathbf{X}\setminus\{S\}$ (TSLSCIV)~\cite{imbens2014instrumental}; the causal random forest for IV regression (FIVR), with a given conditional IV~\cite{athey2019generalized}.

-It is worth noting that since IV.tetrad is the only other data-driven conditional IV method, we also include the data-driven standard IV method (sisVIVE), the most popular standard IV method (TSLS) and its extension to condition IV (TSLSCIV), and the popular random forest based estimator with a given conditional IV (FIVR).
+It is worth noting that since IV.tetrad is the only other data-driven conditional IV method, we also include the data-driven standard IV method (sisVIVE), the most popular standard IV method (TSLS) and its extension to condition IVs (TSLSCIV), and the popular random forest based estimator with a given conditional IV (FIVR).

-\textbf{Implementation and parameter setting}.
-The implementation of IV.tetrad is retrieved from the authors' site\footnote{\url{ http://www.homepages.ucl.ac.uk/~ucgtrbd/code/iv_discovery}}.
+\paragraph{Implementation and Parameter Setting.} The implementation of IV.tetrad is retrieved from the authors' site\footnote{\url{ http://www.homepages.ucl.ac.uk/~ucgtrbd/code/iv_discovery}}.
 The parameters of \emph{num$\_$ivs} and \emph{num$\_$boot} are set to 3 (1 for VitD) and 500, respectively.
 We report the average result of 500 bootstrapping as the final estimated $\hat{\beta}_{wy}$ for IV.tetrad.
 The implementation of TSLSCIV is based on the functions \emph{glm} and \emph{ivglm} in the $\mathbf{R}$ packages \emph{stats} and \emph{ivtools}, respectively.
 TSLS is implemented by using the function \emph{ivreg} in the $\mathbf{R}$ package \emph{AER}~\cite{greene2003econometric}.
 FIVR is implemented by using the function \emph{instrumental}$\_$\emph{forest} in the $\mathbf{R}$ package \emph{grf}~\cite{athey2019generalized}.
 The implementation of sisVIVE is based on the function \emph{sisVIVE} in the $\mathbf{R}$ package \emph{sisVIVE}.
 The significance level is set to 0.05 for rFCI used by \emph{AIViP}.